germanlahitte/portfolio/README.md

 My technical training has fueled my passion for optimizing processes and paying close attention to detail.
 I am always eager to understand how things work, whether it's a complex system or a simple task.
 This curiosity drives me to continually improve my skills and apply my knowledge to help my team and organization achieve success.

 ## CV
-You can download my CV [HERE](https://drive.google.com/file/d/1kGJz2suXFe5FJj4xdc1uCzzNJHTwEz90/view?usp=sharing).
+You can download my [CV](https://drive.google.com/file/d/1-TTEqqZ7uofEbLdk8Meh1sVW_QVhRmFG/view?usp=sharing).

 ## Skills